DuqueDeTuring/books2explore/readme.md

 - Things That Make Us Smart: Defending Human Attributes In The Age Of The Machine (William Patrick Book)	Things That Make Us Smart: Defending Human Attributes In The Age Of The Machine (William Patrick Book) by Donald A. Norman (Paperback)
 - Think: A Compelling Introduction to Philosophy by Simon Blackburn
 - This New Ocean: The Story of the First Space Age (Modern Library (Paperback)) by William E. Burrows
+- Thought Experiments in Science, Philosophy, and the Arts, Edited By Melanie Frappier, Letitia Meynell, James Robert Brown
 - Thoughts on Design	Thoughts on Design by Paul Rand, Michael Bierut (Kindle Edition)
 - Thoughts on Design by Paul Rand
 - Threat Modeling: Designing for Security by Adam Shostack